bwt-dev/bwt/README.md

 🔸 Developer-friendly, modern HTTP REST API<br>
 🔸 Real-time updates with Server-Sent-Events or Web Hooks

 > ⚠️ This is early alpha software that is likely to be buggy.
-Use with care.
+Use with care, preferably on testnet/regtest.

 - [Intro](#intro)
 - [Server setup](#server-setup)